 Staff from North Greenville Hospital’s Emergency Department (and some family members) gathered June 2 for a “period packing party.”
 The group assembled 130 packages of female sanitary supplies to donate to The Homeless Period Project.
 The organization distributes these supplies to area shelters for the homeless and victims of sexual abuse to give to underserved women and girls.

-GHS Southern Region and Laurens County Memorial Hospital leadership donated a life-saving mobile defibrillator to Laurens Parks and Recreation Department for use at The Ridge convention center in Laurens and the ball fields during tournaments.
+Prisma Health Southern Region and Laurens County Memorial Hospital leadership donated a life-saving mobile defibrillator to Laurens Parks and Recreation Department for use at The Ridge convention center in Laurens and the ball fields during tournaments.